 In short, we compare the different options to get to Florence

-I recommend the tour if... you will be in Rome for only a few days, but you want to take advantage of the trip to get to know Florence.
-In this case, it is best to book a day trip because the guide will take you to the emblematic monuments and masterpieces and you will not waste time in planning, getting situated with the map or in the endless queues at the museums...
+- I recommend the excursion if... you are only going to be in Rome for a few days, but you want to take advantage of the trip to get to know Florence.
+In this case, the best thing to do is to book a day trip to Florence because the guide will take you to the emblematic monuments and masterpieces and you won't waste time in planning, mapping or in the endless queues at the museums...
 You'll be on your way!

-I recommend the train if... you like to travel on your own.
+- I recommend the train if... you like to travel on your own.
 It is the fastest option and also the most comfortable, but book in advance!
-The ideal is to buy your tickets one month in advance.
+Ideally, you should buy your tickets one month in advance.

-I recommend the bus if... you have more days, you are the king of low cost and you like to travel cheap.
-I promise it will not be as uncomfortable as you imagine!
+- I recommend the bus if... you have more days, you are the king of low cost and you like to travel cheap.
+I promise it won't be as uncomfortable as you imagine!
 It is another of the most popular transports in beautiful Italy.

 Summary of the different options to get to Florence